 Anyway, here’s my long overdue personal review of New Balance 860v9:

-Its dual density ACTEVA and ABZORB midsole feels more cushiony than before.
-The ever present T-Beam stabilizer seen at the bottom of the outsole is a tried and tested feature to correct pronation issues.
+Its dual-density ACTEVA and ABZORB midsole feels more cushiony than before.
+The ever-present T-Beam stabilizer seen at the bottom of the outsole is a tried and tested feature to correct pronation issues.
 Despite its hefty 11.5oz weight, the New Balance 860v9 still feels light on our feet and provides us a faster ride because of its improved midsole cushioning.
 However, it still suffers from flexibility issues like its predecessors.
-If you’re an ultra fast runner that demands really flexible pair of running shoes, I would highly recommend Rubix.
+If you’re an ultrafast runner that demands a very flexible pair of running shoes, I would highly recommend Rubix.

-The rock solid Blown Rubber outsole proves its durability over time compared to other New Balance road running models.
+The solid Blown Rubber outsole proves its durability over time compared to other New Balance road running models.
 The outsole is still as grippy as ever, even on wet roads.
-It claims to have an approximate 10mm drop which honestly I have no idea about.
-It also has less energy return compared to their discontinued 870 and Vazee Prism light stability series.
+The 10mm drop can be beneficial to runners with tight calves and aggressive heel strikers.
+It also has less energy return compared to their discontinued 870 and Vazee Prism light stability counterparts.

-OVERALL: 860v9 is one of the best incarnations of the 860 light stability series although they have to improve its flexibility which most faster runners prefer.
-They also have more color varieties than its previous incarnations but I’ll stick to black.
-I’ll definitely get one or two more pairs.
+860v9 is one of the best incarnations of the 860 light stability series.
+It is one of the lightest stability shoes in today’s market.
+Although, it has to improve its flexibility which many faster runners prefer.
+They also have more color varieties for the benefit of runners who would like to express themselves.
+I’ll get one or two more pairs.

 “Comfort and simplicity are two keys that I follow when it comes to fashion.” —- Fawad Khan (Pakistani actor)

-I have a confession to all of you: Despite that I call myself as The Dapper Runner, I don’t even own a single suit.
-In fact, I don’t have plan of getting one at this time.
+I have a confession to all of you: Despite that, I call myself The Dapper Runner even if I don’t even own a single suit.
+I don’t have a plan of getting one at this time.

-When going out on weekends, I just wear my favorite all occasion combination of chambray shirts, white or black tshirt and chinos.
-Polo shirt and walking shorts combo is fantastic during summer.
+When going out on weekends, I just wear my favorite all-occasion combination of chambray shirts, white or black t-shirt, and chinos.
+Polo shirt and walking shorts combo are fantastic during summer.
 We have incorporate comfort in weekend clothing.

 I also have a small collection of layering such as a rain jacket, a sweater, a blazer, and a windbreaker.
 I wear them when needed.

-Before I wrap things up, here’s a friendly advice to you guys:
+Before I wrap things up, here’s some friendly advice to you guys:

-Retain and utilize your timeless clothes specially your favorite plain shirts and trousers.
+Retain and utilize your timeless clothes especially your favorite plain shirts and trousers.